Ishany-coder/PPTgenerator/README.md

 ⸻

 ✅ Notes
+## ✅ Notes

-	•	OpenAI API key is required.
+- OpenAI API key is required.
-	•	Unsplash API is required.
+- Unsplash API is optional.
-	•	The generated PowerPoint code can be used in a separate Node.js script to generate your .pptx file.
+- The generated PowerPoint code can be used in a separate Node.js script to generate your `.pptx` file.